memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 Now if we look into the generated C file from SWIG, we’ll see setters and getters for each of the fields of the structure, as well as a constructor and destructor for the struct.

-Assuming we’d not only like to receive a structure passed from C in Lua, but also modify it, we’ll write a Lua script that will drive our C implementation:
+Assuming we’d not only like to receive a structure passed from C in Lua but also modify it, we’ll write a Lua script that will drive our C implementation:

 ```lua
 function processStruct(struct)